Eureka, Winnebago County, Wisconsin: Culture

 Eureka was the setting for the RKO Radio Pictures film, All Mine to Give.

+Rusty’s Soap Works, a living history museum showcasing soap making and black smithing is located in Eureka.

 People of interest

 Twenty-seven-year-old E. R. Jaeger, from Eureka, Wisconsin, followed his brother west to Tacoma, Washington, at the end of the 19th century, where he worked in his brother's laundry.
 In fall 1894, he decided to go out on his own, to either Alaska or Hawaii.
 He tossed a coin and Alaska won.
 The Alaska Laundry Co. continues in the family in Juneau.
 Jaeger's coin flip left the field open for Servco Pacific, a diversified company founded in 1919, to become the oldest family business in Hawaii.

 Argalus J. and Augustus I. Foote constructed the Foote Mansion in Eureka.
 It had 30 rooms.
 The floor plan was of two mirrored sets of 15 rooms with a great hall in the center.
 Local folklore claims the Foote Mansion is haunted and that Al Capone used it as a whiskey distillery during prohibition.